-Cervical length Indicate whether the mother's cervical length was measured before 24 weeks gestation. measured before 24 weeks gestation If "Yes", record the shortest length in millimeters.
+Cervical length measured before 24 Indicate whether the mother's cervical length was measured before 24 weeks gestation.
+(Mandatory field) weeks gestation If "Yes", record the shortest length in millimeters.
 Range is set between 1 and 60 mm.
 Enter 60 mm if the measurement is >60mm.
-Leave blank if length was not available or unknown.
 Select "No" if cervical length was not measured before 24 weeks gestation.
 Select "Unknown" if it was not documented whether measurement was made.
 If "Yes", indicate the method used to measure cervical length.
 Select transvaginal ultrasound, transabdominal ultrasound, or transperineal ultrasound.
-Cervix open before 24 weeks gestation Indicate whether the mother's cervix opened/dilated before 24 weeks gestation, regardless of size of dilation.
+Cervix open before Indicate whether the mother's cervix opened/dilated before 24 weeks gestation, regardless of size of 24 weeks gestation dilation.
 This information might also be written in the chart as "bulging membranes".
 If this cannot be determined or unknown, then select "Unknown".
 Information may be found in maternal charts.
-Tocolytic agents prior to birth During this admission, indicate whether or not mother received tocolytic treatment in an attempt to delay or halt labour.
+(Mandatory field) Tocolytic agents During this admission, indicate whether or not mother received tocolytic treatment in an attempt to delay or prior to birth halt labour.

 If this cannot be determined or unknown, then select "Unknown".
-If "Yes", indicate the type of tocolytics. a) NTG patch (nitroglycerin patch) b) Ca-channel blocker (Nifedipine=Adalat) c) Indomethacin (Indocid) d) MgSO4 e) Other (Ritodrine; Terbutaline, Salbutamol) f) Unknown type Record if a dose of Indocid was given following placement of cervical suture.

-Severe maternal outcome

-Indicate whether there was severe maternal morbidity or mortality within 4 weeks postpartum, regardless of the location of these events.
+(Mandatory field) If "Yes", indicate the type of tocolytics. a) NTG patch (nitroglycerin patch) b) Ca-channel blocker (Nifedipine=Adalat) c) Indomethacin (Indocid) d) MgSO4 e) Other (Ritodrine; Terbutaline, Salbutamol) f) Unknown type Record if a dose of Indocid was given following placement of cervical suture.
+Severe maternal outcome Indicate whether there was severe maternal morbidity or mortality within 4 weeks postpartum, regardless of the location of these events.
 Collect information during the birth admission and any readmissions due to pregnancy-related complications.
 Information can usually be found in discharge summary.

-If Yes,

-- a.
-Required higher level of care including Intensive Care (ICU) and High Dependency Unit (HDU): Include transfer of the mother to another institution that provides higher level of maternal care. - Transfusion ≥ 4 units of any blood products - c.
-Septic shock - d.
-Required operation: mother returned to operating room post C-section or required operation after vaginal birth. - e.
+(Mandatory field) If Yes, a.
+Required higher level of care including Intensive Care (ICU) and High Dependency Unit (HDU): Include transfer of the mother to another institution that provides higher level of maternal care. b.
+Transfusion ≥4 units of any blood products c.
+Septic shock d.
+Required operation: mother returned to operating room post C-section or required operation after vaginal birth. e.
 Maternal Death: Exclude accidentals